How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Views of the Wadi Rum from Sunrise Camp

 That all being said, it’s best to explore the desert with a guide or on a tour.
-The desert is large, and it’s easy to get lost, so it’s always a good idea to err on caution, especially if it’s your first time visiting Wadi Rum.
-There are a number of tours that you can choose from, offering a variety of experiences, including hiking, rock climbing, horseback riding, and off-roading.
+The desert is large, and it’s easy to get lost, so it’s always a good idea to err on the side of caution, especially if it’s your first time visiting Wadi Rum.
+There are a number of tours that you can choose from, offering a variety of experiences like hiking, rock climbing, horseback riding, and off-roading.

-For the best experience stay at a local Bedouin Camp for at least one night, and let the host give you a tour of the desert.
+For the best experience, stay at a local Bedouin Camp for at least one night and let the host give you a tour of the desert.
 There are dozens of options when booking a place in the Wadi Rum, but the only ones that are authentic are located within the protected area of the Wadi Rum.
 These camps and lodgings are owned and operated by Bedouin families, the traditional nomadic people of the desert.
-I stayed with Ali Hamad at his camp called Sunrise camp which is located against a Wadi with beautiful views over the desert.
-With his ancestral knowledge of the region he led me through the desert on several tours, hiking, and traversing by 4 x 4 through the desert.
+I stayed with Ali Hamad at his Sunrise camp, which is located against a Wadi with beautiful views over the desert.
+With his ancestral knowledge of the region he led me through the desert on several tours, hiking, and traversing by 4×4 through the desert.

 A glass bottom boat sits at the beach in Aqaba Jordan on the Red Sea